European Men's Handball Championship

 The European Men's Handball Championship is the official competition for senior men's national handball teams of Europe and takes place every two years since 1994, in the even-numbered year between the World Championship.
 In addition to crowning the European champions, the tournament also serves as a qualifying tournament for the Olympic Games and World Championship.
 The most successful team is Sweden who have won five titles.
-Spain, however, have won most medals.
+Spain and Denmark, however, have won most medals.

 History

 In 1946, the International Handball Federation was founded by eight European nations, and though non-European nations competed at the World Championships, the medals had always been taken by European nations.
 European Handball Federation is founded in 1991.
 At the same time (1995), the World Championship was changed from a quadrennial to a biannual event, and the European Handball Federation now began its own championship – which also acted as a regional qualifier for the World Championship.